-Some women are just #blessed when it comes to their babies sleeping through the night from day one and then there are others whose baby hasn’t slept longer than an hour at a time from day one.
-Instead of assuming it has to do with who got lucky in the sleeping baby lottery I decided for myself that if I could help control my outcome I was going to.
+Some women are just blessed that their babies sleep through the night from day one.
+Then there are others whose baby hasn’t slept longer than an hour at a time from day one.
+Instead of assuming it has to do with who got lucky in the sleeping baby lottery, I decided for myself that if I could help control my outcome, I was going to.
 There were lots of things I tried that failed, but what I found out more obviously was this:

-We have a lot of control over our babies sleep patterns and we may be unknowingly preventing our babies from sleeping through the night!
+We have a lot more control over our baby’s sleep patterns than we think.
+We may be unknowingly preventing our babies from sleeping through the night!

 1. Confusing Baby’s Day and Night

 Getting your newborn on a day and night cycle is imperative to the success of getting them to sleep through the night.
-The first weeks of their life the baby sleeps so much it’s hard to get the routine started, but we can try our hardest to make them aware.
+In the first weeks of their life, the baby sleeps so much it’s hard to get the routine started, but here are a few tricks.

 Keeping the house dim and quiet all day and all night confuses the baby.
-From the first day home I always made sure that when it is morning and day time the blinds are open, I am not careful about making noise (if you have other children this will be easy!), and I interact lots with them, especially in the few precious moments their eyes actually open.
+From the first day home, I always made sure that when it is daytime, the blinds are open.
+I am not careful about making noise (if you have other children, this will be easy!).
+And I interact a lot with them, especially in the few precious moments their eyes actually open.

-When it starts to become bedtime that is when we wind down, I dim the lights, I make sure the house gets quieter with no extra stimulation.
-Then when it is bedtime I lay them down in their crib with the same routine every night.
-If they are still in the phase of NEEDING to eat in the night I wake up, feed them in the dark, no talking, no eye contact, and lay them directly back down.
-Getting them aroused with lights, TV noise, and talking they think it is time to be awake.
+When the night starts to fall, we begin to wind down.
+I dim the lights, and I make sure the house gets quieter with no extra stimulation.
+When it is bedtime, I lay them down in their crib with the same bedtime routine every night.
+If they are still in the phase of NEEDING to eat in the night, I feed them in the dark.
+There’s no talking, no eye contact, and I lay them directly back down.
+Getting them aroused with lights, TV noise, and talking will stimulate them into wakefulness.
 I know it is hard!
-You may be a night owl and want to hold and rock them all night, but there will be plenty of time for that the next day and both you and baby need rest!
+You may be a night owl and want to hold and rock them all night, but there will be plenty of time for that the next day.
+Both you and baby need rest!

 2. Having Inconsistent Sleep Times

 Having a consistent bedtime is the first priority, then consistent nap times.
-My bedtime with my first was a lot more liberal than my bedtime with my second because with my first we were a lot more social and out and about.
-With two little ones we tended to be home bodies a little more trying to juggle the two under two thing, we were ready for bedtime when it rolled around!
-Look at your schedule of your normal week and decide when the baby has to be up in the morning, for daycare, or the nanny or maybe you stay home, and pick a “wake up time.”
+My bedtime with my first was a lot more liberal than my bedtime with my second.
+With my first, we were a lot more social and out and about.
+With two little ones, we tended to be homebodies a little more trying to juggle two kids under two.
+And we were ready for bedtime when it rolled around!
+Look at your typical weekly schedule and decide when the baby has to be up in the morning.
 Then go 12 hours prior and make that the bedtime.
-Twelve hours sleeping through the night was my ultimate goal and babies can more than accomplish this so I always did 8pm-8am as sleeping through the night.
+Babies are fully capable of sleeping 12 hours, so I always did 8 pm-8 am as sleeping through the night.
 It didn’t take my boys long to get there.
-Have hope mama!
+Have hope, mama!

 3. Not Increasing Food Intake During the Day

-Babies only NEED to eat every few hours over 24-hours for just a short time (until they’ve reached and surpassed their birth weight and are at least 11 lbs), after that phase has passed and they are still waking up it could be because they have fallen into a habit of feeling like they are “supposed” to wake up and eat in the night.
-To prevent this, make sure that every milestone they hit you are keeping up with their dietary needs throughout the day.
-I found once we started cereal in the evening I knew they could go longer at night and I didn’t jump up to feed them right away.
+Babies only NEED to eat every few hours over 24 hours for just a short time (until they’ve reached and surpassed their birth weight and are at least 11 lbs).
+If they are still waking after that phase has passed, it could be because they have fallen into a habit of eating at night.
+To prevent this, make sure that they are meeting their dietary needs throughout the day.
+I found once we started cereal in the evening, I knew they could go longer at night, and I didn’t jump up to feed them right away.
 I would try their pacifier or letting them self soothe for a few moments before beginning a nighttime feeding.

 4. Not Allowing Time for Baby to Self Soothe

-For some reason between our parents’ generation and our generation allowing our babies to “self soothe” has become a swear word.
-But jumping up to every whimper will create bad habits and then we will be slaves to their cries for a lot longer than necessary.
-It is okay to let your baby cry for a few moments while waiting to see if they will settle on their own.
-Baby’s will often cry in their sleep and when we go in to feed them or change their diaper assuming what they need we wake them up when they didn’t even need to be.
-A great way to get your feet wet with this idea is to have them self soothe at nap time, then you are fully awake and able to really concentrate on how long you are letting them cry.
-I always set my microwave timer for 10 minutes at a time and oh my word, 2 minutes feels like an eternity when they are crying but they almost always settled themselves by minute 10 and eventually they didn’t cry at all when I laid them down.
+A great way to get your feet wet with this idea is to have them self-soothe at nap time.
+During that time, you are fully awake and can concentrate on how long you are letting them cry.
+I always set my microwave timer for 10 minutes at a time, and, oh my word, 2 minutes feels like an eternity when they are crying.
+But they almost always settled themselves by minute 10, and eventually, they didn’t cry at all when I laid them down.

 5. Providing an Inconsistent Sleeping Environment

-This goes back to keeping bedtimes somewhat consistent but also the environment baby sleeps in.
 Just like I don’t sleep very well away from my own bed and the comfort of my own home, I found my babies always slept better when they were in their own comfortable space at bedtime.
-Co-sleeping or independent sleeping, keeping things somewhat similar every bedtime will help baby recognize it is time to go to sleep.
+Co-sleeping or independent sleeping, keeping things somewhat similar every bedtime will help baby recognize it is time to sleep.

-Babies and sleep seem like an oxymoron for a lot of people and more often than not parents have to put the work in to get them to have healthy sleep habits.
-It is possible and the more work you put in earlier the better success you will have later on.
+Babies and sleep seem like an oxymoron for a lot of people.
+More often than not, parents have to put the work in to get their babes to have healthy sleep habits.
+It is possible, and the more work you put in earlier, the better success you will have later on.
 Stay consistent and watch what happens!